Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: ChannelTokenFormer

-\paragraph{Input-Length Variability through Channel-wise Patch Masking} Building on the flexibility of channel-wise dynamic patching, our framework allows for variable input lengths via patch masking.
-Leveraging this capability, we propose a patch masking strategy to handle interval missingness at test time.
-Specifically, if a missing segment spans an entire patch identified by the binary mask, the corresponding local token is excluded from the attention computation.
-As illustrated in Figure~\ref{fig2:ctf}, this prevents fully unobserved patches from contributing to attention, thereby reducing the risk of propagating invalid information.
-Despite temporal gaps from masking, the model retains and understands temporal context through fixed positional embeddings.
-To improve robustness, we propose randomly masking a subset of channel-wise patches during training~\cite{liu2023patchdropout, nie2023patchtst}.
-This strategy improves resilience to test-time missing intervals and also serves as an implicit regularizer, reducing overfitting in low-resource forecasting scenarios.
+\paragraph{Training-Time Proxying for Test-Time Missingness via Channel-wise Patch Masking} Building on channel-wise dynamic patching, our framework supports variable input lengths via patch masking and explicitly targets block-wise missingness at test time.
+Unlike prior uses of random patch masking that primarily serve as a regularizer to curb overfitting, \emph{we repurpose it as a training-time proxy for realistic test-time incompleteness}: inference-time inputs may be partially missing, so the model is trained to handle such missing blocks by design.
+We adopt random patch masking, as introduced in PatchDropout~\citep{liu2023patchdropout}, applied to a subset of channel-wise patches at the input stage during training to simulate block-wise missingness at test time.
+As illustrated in Figure~\ref{fig2:ctf}, if a missing segment spans an entire patch at test time, the corresponding local token is removed at the input stage, thereby being excluded from the attention computation.
+This prevents fully unobserved patches from contributing spurious signals, minimizing the risk of propagating invalid information.
+Despite temporal gaps induced by masking, temporal ordering and context are retained through fixed positional embeddings.
+This perspective shift improves resilience to test-time missing intervals and, as a side effect, acts as an implicit regularizer that mitigates overfitting in low-resource settings.
+This procedure is formalized in Algorithm~\ref{alg:dynamic_patching}.

+\paragraph{A Unified Mask-Guided Attention with Channel Tokens for Real-World Challenges} To jointly address three practical challenges in multivariate time series, we design a \emph{unified, mask-guided} self-attention mechanism that integrates local and global representations within a single attention operation.
+As illustrated in Figure~\ref{fig2:ctf}, this design unifies both token types in one attention step.
+Each channel $i \in \{1, \dots, N\}$ contributes two types of tokens: (i) local tokens $\mathbf{T}^{(i)} \in \mathbb{R}^{\mathcal{T}^{(i)} \times d}$ representing patch-level embeddings, and (ii) global channel tokens $\mathbf{C}^{(i)} \in \mathbb{R}^{m\times d}$ summarizing high-level contextual information, where $\mathcal{T}^{(i)}$ and $C$ denote the number of local and channel tokens, respectively.
+The full token sequence is constructed as: